 This page lists your defined relations who are eligible for you to grant access, and allows you to request the creation of a new relationship.
 Any relation whom you have already granted or denied access will not be listed on this page.

-Within Access.SMU you may have several persons defined as “relations” to you.
+Within my.SMU you may have several persons defined as “relations” to you.
 Only these defined relationships will appear on the "Add Access" tab.
 It is from this page that you may (1) Grant/Deny access to a relation, (2) Provide an email for an existing relation, (3) Request a new relation to be created, or(4) Confirm your selections.

-1) Grant/Deny Access to a relation:
+1) Grant/Deny Access to a Relation

 You may wish to grant your relation one or more areas of access or you may wish to deny your relation any access to your educations records.
 Make sure you first select a relation by checking the box next to them.
 If they don't have an email address on record (see Add Email below), then you will be allowed to select one of more of the areas listed below to your student education records to grant to this relation.

-Areas of Access: Below is a detailed explanation of the different areas of access:
+Below is a detailed explanation of the different areas of access:

-Selecting Do Not Release for a relation will remove that relation's access to your data in Access.SMU, and will preclude that relation from discussing your education record with any Southern Methodist University staff, faculty, or business office, as stated by FERPA.
+Selecting Do Not Release for a relation will remove that relation's access to your data in my.SMU, and will preclude that relation from discussing your education record with any Southern Methodist University staff, faculty, or business office, as stated by FERPA.

 Granting access to your Financial Aid data will allow that relation to: